 Not Dominated By Women

 Most of the people I see calling themselves shaman are women.
-Native American society is matriarchal.
-It follows nature’s laws.
+Many Native American societies follow nature’s laws.
 This means that all people are not equal.
 All life is honored, but differences are also honored.
 Outliers (homosexuals, transgenders, mentally retarded, mentally ill, handicapped, etc.) are respected teachers.
 The people protect and care for elders and children.
 Women are the creators of life.
 This role is important to the survival of the clan, tribe, and world.
 Consequently, there are things that are appropriate for each class of people and things that are not.
 For this reason, in all but the rarest of circumstances, the role of “shaman” falls to the men.
 If you understand and follow the law of nature, this only makes sense.

 You Can’t Buy This Education